nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 The low-hanging fruit of 20th-century science (semiconductors, antibiotics, nuclear energy) has been picked.
 As a result, harder, niche problems that require more industry collaboration are left behind.

 There just aren’t many paradigm-shifting breakthroughs left that can radically transform manufacturing or other industries.
 The real innovation today is happening on the ground—solving hard, practical engineering problems.
 And that’s where startup teams and industry engineers, who are in the "trenches", have a major advantage over academics.
 Companies like Apple, NVIDIA, and Moderna now invest more in R&D than many governments.
-In 2023, Amazon spent **$73 billion** on R&D—more than France’s entire public research budget ([Statista, 2023](https://statista.com); [OECD, 2023](https://oecd.org)).
+In 2023, Amazon spent **$73 billion** on R&D — that's more than France’s entire public research budget ([Statista, 2023](https://statista.com); [OECD, 2023](https://oecd.org))!
 Many transformative technologies, like OpenAI’s GPT models and Tesla’s autonomous driving systems, were developed in industry.
 A 2022 Stanford study found that **80% of AI breakthroughs** originate in corporate labs ([Zhang et al., 2022](https://aiindex.stanford.edu)).
 Meanwhile, university research struggles with funding gaps and slow tech transfer processes ([Britt, 2023](https://sciencebusiness.net)).

-This might be more of a dire issue, especially in the U.S., under the current political climate.
+This might be more of a dire issue, especially in the U.S., given the current funding situation in 2025.